-There are many different forms of cancer and each comes with it’s own unique symptoms and challenges.
-Sometimes the cancer itself is not the main issue, but rather it is the treatment-related side effects that are unbearable, such as prolonged nausea or reduced appetite and body weight loss.
-Thankfully, medicinal cannabis has a role to play and can improve your quality of life, or that of a loved one.
+There are many different forms of cancer, and each comes with its own unique symptoms and challenges.
+Sometimes cancer itself is not the main issue, but rather it is the treatment-related side effects that are unbearable, such as prolonged nausea or reduced appetite and body weight loss.

-In a 2010 study on people with cancer pain that weren’t responding to conventional opioid medications, researchers found that combining CBD and THC helped to significantly reduce pain.
-43% of patients reported a 30% or greater improvement.
+In addition, a 2010 study on people with cancer pain who weren’t responding to conventional opioid medications, researchers found that combining CBD and THC helped to significantly reduce pain.
+In fact, 43% of patients reported a 30% or greater improvement.

 In a review of 23 randomized controlled trials on cannabinoids and nausea in adults receiving cancer chemotherapy, researchers found that cannabis may be useful for treating chemotherapy-induced nausea and vomiting.

 Cannabis is safe and well-tolerated.
-That being said, cannabis — especially cannabis-based medicines containing THC — can cause short term side effects such as changes to mood, perception, and cognitive function.
+That being said, cannabis-based medicines containing THC may cause short-term side effects such as changes in mood, perception, and cognitive function.

-Although there is insufficient evidence to claim cannabis is a cure for cancer, there is sufficient evidence supporting cannabis use as a legitimate treatment option for chemotherapy side effects such as pain and nausea.
+Although there is insufficient evidence to claim cannabis is a cure for cancer, sufficient evidence does exist to support the use of cannabis as an adjunct treatment for side effects such as pain, appetite loss and nausea.

-Medical cannabis is prescription only in New Zealand, and so if you or a loved one are currently diagnosed with cancer and feel you may benefit from using cannabis to help reduce symptoms and side effects of treatment, we encourage you to consult with us today.
+Medical cannabis is prescription-only in New Zealand, so if you or a loved one is currently diagnosed with cancer and feel you may benefit from using cannabis to manage symptoms and side effects of treatment, we encourage you to consult with our experienced physicians today.